IT/OT Integration by Design: RAMI model development and evaluation

+In the following, we apply the \ac{IBPT} design approach to the Industry~4.0 scenario introduced in \cref{sec:scenario} and develop a \ac{RAMI} compatible model using \ac{EA}.
+We show that no potentially conflicting direct \ac{IT}/\ac{OT} interfaces exist in the resulting model, thus, according to Conway's law, eliminating potentially conflicting communication channels within the organization's communication structure.

-This section implements and validates the \ac{IT}-\ac{OT} architecture integration with the \ac{IBPT} modeling element for feasibility according to the case study outlined in \cref{sec:case_study}.
-By doing so, the single steps for creating and applying the architectural concepts are outlined, and concrete examples of the case study are described.
-The RAMI Toolbox proposed in~\cite{binder2021towards} is used as a tool to enable an \ac{MBSE} approach and ensure \ac{RAMI} compatibility as well as holistic and consistent traceability.
-As the goal of the \ac{IT}-\ac{OT} integration at the system development phase is to interconnect the respective views of the system before its implementation, single architectures for the \ac{IT} architecture as well as the \ac{OT} architecture are developed.
+The RAMI Toolbox proposed in~\cite{binder2021towards} is used as a tool to enable an \ac{MBSE} approach and ensure \ac{RAMI} compatibility as well as consistent traceability.
+As the goal of the \ac{IBPT} integration at the system development phase is to eliminate potentially conflicting interfaces between \ac{IT} and \ac{OT} components, the \ac{DT} of the business process of playing the game of Nine Men's Morris provides interfaces abstracted to the level of game logic, substituting direct interfaces between \ac{IT} and \ac{OT} components.
+The proposed system architecture enables integration already during the design phase of the system, which allows early verification and validation.
 By following the principles of \ac{RAMI}, the architectures are aligned to the three dimensions of the reference model.
+The resulting \ac{EA} model is provided at~\cite{schaefer2023}.